- Field work begins July 3, 2017 and was completed in 2018.

-- One center traffic lane will remain open in each direction for most of this time.
+- One center traffic lane remained open in each direction most of this time.

-- Streetcars and buses will be able to use the bridge most of the time.
+- Streetcars and buses were able to use the bridge most of the time.

-- At times, only one of two spans of the drawbridge will be able to open.
+- At times, only one of two spans of the drawbridge could open.

-These four Rall wheels have been in use since the bridge opened in 1913.
-After more than a century of hard work, the wheels and their tracks are worn out and need to be replaced.
+The four old Rall wheels were in use since the bridge opened in 1913.
+After more than a century of hard work, the wheels and their tracks were worn out and had to be replaced.

 Fixing The Bridge

-Replacing the Rall wheels is a very complex project.
+Replacing the Rall wheels was a very complex project.
 The Rall wheels support the entire weight of the opening spans- 2250 tons each.
-This means the work can only happen when the spans are closed.
-In order to allow river traffic to pass, one span will be free to lift while the other is being repaired.
-Then the contractor will switch sides and work on the other lift span leaf.
-Replacing the wheels will take about three months for each side.
-After the Rall wheels, tracks and struts are replaced, the contractor will replace brakes and equalizers on the lift span.
-This last phase of work will have minimal impact on traffic.
+This means the work could only happen when the spans were closed.
+In order to allow river traffic to pass, one span was free to lift while the other was repaired.
+Then the contractor switched sides to work on the other lift span leaf.
+Replacing the wheels took about three months for each side.

 30,000 vehicles cross the Broadway’s four lanes every day, as well as 2,000 bicycles, a streetcar line, a bus route, and many people on foot.
 The bridge is an important connection between the Pearl District, Rose Quarter and lower NE Broadway area.

-Repair work is being planned to reduce impacts to traffic.
-At the same time, we must keep the drawbridge operating so large ocean-going vessels can pass.
+Repair work was planned to reduce impacts to traffic while keeping the drawbridge operating so large ocean-going vessels could pass.

-Some night work may be needed, mostly to set up a new work area.
-We will take a number of steps to be respectful of our neighbors:
+Some night work was needed, mostly to set up a new work area.
+We took a number of steps to be respectful of our neighbors:

-• All equipment will comply with US Environmental Protection Agency noise standards.
+• All equipment complied with US Environmental Protection Agency noise standards.

-• Use silent “smart alarms” instead of standard reverse signal beep alarms on vehicles at night.
+• Used silent “smart alarms” instead of standard reverse signal beep alarms on vehicles at night.

-• Use portable noise meters onsite to measure noise levels.
+• Used portable noise meters onsite to measure noise levels.

-• Build containment structures to help muffle construction noise.
+• Built containment structures to help muffle construction noise.

-• Maintain a 24-hour telephone response line for noise complaints.
+• Maintained a 24-hour telephone response line for noise complaints.

-• Address complaints within 24 hours or before the next scheduled night work.
+• Addressed complaints within 24 hours or before the next scheduled night work.